MichaelGustavsson/flysharp-starter/README.md

 ```
 in the terminal or command window.

-Then in a webbrowser just type http://localhost:3000/flights/1 and you will receive the following response.
+Then in a web browser just type http://localhost:3000/flights/1 and you will receive the following response.

 ```
 {